ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 Against creatures with the Plant type:
 - You have advantage on attacks with Hew.
 - You have advantage on saving throws caused by these creatures when Hew is in your hand.
-- You deal additional slashing damage per the Additional Damage column on the Evolving Items table.
+- You deal additional slashing damage.

-### Horsebreaker

-\page

-### Ironbark

 ### Leviathan Axe